Guinea's new junta leaders seek to tighten grip on power

 Associated Press

-CONAKRY, Guinea (AP) — Guinea’s new military leaders sought to tighten their grip on power after overthrowing President Alpha Conde, warning local officials that refusing to appear at a meeting convened Monday would be considered an act of rebellion against the junta.
+CONAKRY, Guinea (AP) — Guinea’s new military leaders sought to tighten their grip on power Monday after overthrowing President Alpha Conde, ordering the soldiers from his presidential guard to join the junta forces now in charge of the West African nation.

-After putting the West African nation back under military rule for the first time in over a decade, the junta said Guinea’s governors were to be replaced by regional commanders.
+After putting the country back under military rule for the first time in over a decade, the junta also said Guinea’s provincial governors would be replaced by regional commanders.
 A nightly curfew was put in place, and the country’s constitution and National Assembly were both dissolved.

 Conde’s removal by force Sunday came after the president sought a controversial third term in office last year, saying the term limits did not apply to him.
 While the political opposition and the junta both sought his ouster, it remained unclear Monday how united the two would be going forward.